 Our device-laden, entertainment, dependent lifestyle encourages (and allows) us to be intellectually self-sufficient.
 We have everything we need in the device in our pockets, so why stretch the mind to consider a different way of doing something or be able to develop an opinion through experience.

 Developing curiosity helps a child to be willing and able to continually grow, learn and question what is around them.
-To develop an imagination and sense of creativity that gives them the basic tools they need to be successful adults.
+It helps to develop an imagination and sense of creativity that gives them the basic tools they need to be successful adults.

 - A child who daydreams about being an astronaut.